 This past summer, after hitting the benchmark of 50 cats TNR’d (Trapped, Neutered, Returned, or Rehomed,) we decided it was time to make our mission official.
 I applied for Non-Profit status and, after months of waiting, we were granted the designation.

 Thus, Cat Trap Fever was born.
 The mission that had started decades earlier was now officially recognized.
-I got to work making a website for cattrapfever.org, starting a Facebook page, an Instagram, and a TikTok.
-I put together a wishlist on Amazon Prime, set up a checking account, arranged a PO Box (#216 in Belding, MI at 48809), and contacted a graphic designer to create our logo.
+I got to work making a website for cattrapfever.org, starting a Facebook page, an Instagram, a TikTok, and a Patreon site.
+I put together wishlists on Amazon Prime and Chewy, set up a checking account, and contacted a graphic designer to create our logo.
+I even got us set up with merch at our own little online shop.

 It is our hope that you will join us in our mission to trap, neuter, and rehome or return Belding’s abandoned and unwanted cats.